My Travel Recommendations: Cuzco

 - ALTITUDE: Doing the hike by foot sounds fabulous but the altitude here is not kidding around.
 As in, I jog five miles at least three times a week and I couldn't walk up three steps of stairs in Cusco on my first day there.
 Research altitude meds before the trip.
 Those coca leaves just made me nauseous and did not ease my altitude sickness.

-- ONE NIGHT IN MACHU PICCHU IS ENOUGH.
-I I had read so much about Machu Picchu and seen so many pictures that when I saw it, it was like seeing the Eiffel tower for the first time.
-It was WOW for the first hour, the second hour it's pictures, and then I was ready to go, because it was hot, crowded.
-It's incredible - you see hummingbirds, scary cliffs and other really cool things.
+- ONE NIGHT + DAY IN MACHU PICCHU IS ENOUGH.
+I had read so much about Machu Picchu and seen so many pictures that when I saw it, it was like seeing the Eiffel tower for the first time.
+It was WOW for the first hour, the second hour it's pictures, and then I was ready to go because it was hot, crowded.
+Don't get me wrong, it's incredible - you see hummingbirds, scary cliffs and other really cool things.
 My point here is, unless you are an archaeologist, I don't imagine you need to spend more than three hours in the citadel.

 - SPEND TIME IN CUZCO, MIN 2 NIGHTS.
 This is the real fun part.
 Cusco was like a magic wonderland for me.
-They still have a lot of the quechua culture.
 The flea markets are unreal.
 The colors, the food, the nightlife.
 EVERYTHING.
 I would tell you more but I don't want to spoil the surprise.
-That is what it was to me and I will never forget this trip because I fell in love with Peru because of Cuzco.
+That is what it was to me and I will never forget this trip; I fell in love with Peru because of Cuzco.

 - ALL HOTELS AND MOST HOSTELS ARE GREAT.
 But, if you have Benjamins to drop and want the best, stay at the Inkaterra hotels.
 ALL of them are unreal.
 Better than the five star places there.
-I like it better than the Sanctuary, they say it's haunted :/ so Inkaterra it is for me.
+They are boutique luxury hotels that are sustainable and just the most lovely place I have ever seen in my life.

 - INTO FOOD?
 AYURVEDA?
 HEALTH?
-Then spend at least one night in Urubamba, the Sacred Valley.
+Then spend at least one night in Urubamba in the Sacred Valley and go down that rabbit-hole.
 There is a train stop there.

 - SPEND ONE OR TWO NIGHTS IN LIMA.
 The food is great, but if you have to pick, I say skip it and spend more time in Cuzco.

 I highly encourage you to visit www.annstreetstudio.com and read their trip POV.
-Beautiful pictures and cinemagraphs/videos!
+Beautiful pictures and cinemagraphs/videos from the trip!

-The itinerary (pls note flight # may have changed since the airline is now called LATAM Airlines)
+Here is the full itinerary that we did (pls note flight # may have changed since the airline is now called LATAM Airlines)

 Wednesday, November 19